HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 Specific conventions to be considered are specified in {{RFC8410}} and {{RFC8419}}.

-Note: The hash algorithm used to calculate the certHash in certConf messages MUST be SHA-512 if the certificate to be confirmed has been signed using Ed25519 or SHAKE256 if the certificate to be confirmed has been signed using Ed448.
+Note: The hash algorithm used to calculate the certHash in the certConf messages MUST be SHA-512 if the certificate to be confirmed has been signed using Ed25519 or SHAKE256 if the certificate to be confirmed has been signed using Ed448.